monarc-project/migration_tool/README.md

 ## Erreurs

 Some Client's DB can have issue of integrity preventing the completness of the migration.
-The following request correct the bug.
+The following requests correct the bug.
 It must be done before the migration on the client's DB

+Request 1 for recommandation

 	update dims_mod_smile_anr_recommandations_risks